 The College's Regents Hall adjoins the Mary Moody Northen Vocational Center by a three-story atrium complete with skylights, sky walk, fountain and fauna.
-The atrium is a common gathering place for students and visitors and features a magnificent mural created by the College's ceramics specialist and former associate professor of fine arts, Martha Denman.
+The atrium is a common gathering place for students and visitors and features a magnificent mural created by Martha Denman, ceramics specialist and former associate professor of fine arts at GC.
 Both the Culinary Arts lab and the Student Success Center are accessed by the atrium but are actually on the first floor of the Northen Center.